x07ppsktby4bSMI87sR2s/modpack/readme.md

 # Installation Guide for the Curseforge Launcher
-Download `curseforge.zip` from above and open it in with ([Curseforge App download link](images/https://download.curseforge.com/#download-options), you might wanna disable Start with System for Curseforge and Overworlf)
+Download `curseforge.zip` from above and open it in with ([Curseforge App download link](images/https://download.curseforge.com/#download-options), you might wanna disable Start with System for Curseforge and Overwolf)
 ![alt text](images/curseforgeinstaller.png)